kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Sarannis said I was far too bold for a wizard.
 Valindra recovered Blackthistle's cloak.
 I decapitated her head.
 	- There was a magical ward protecting the chest.
 We couldn't break it.
 Black void inside.
 Shimmering.
 We took the chest and carried it with us.
 All the prisoners and us escaped into The Deep.
 - I checked with Mercury - the surface is swarming with guards.
+- We discovered the chest had an Arcane Ward on It.